Skip to content

 Boat Tour of the Europoort

-The tour will show you the port areas at Maeslantkering near Hoek van Holland and includes a quick look at the surge barrier.
+The tour will show you the port areas at Maeslantkering near Hoek van Holland and include a quick look at the surge barrier.
 And while you are touring on the boat to see the famous landmarks in Rotterdam, you will also see the magnificent Erasmus Bridge.

 Wereld Museum